onigame/czar/trunk/README.txt

    For example: start_czar('http://czar*.ofb.net:8888/my_test_name_here')

 4. Load your copy of index.html in a browser, directly off disk or with some sort of web server.
+(Note that if you serve index.html directly off disk, none of the audio will work due to Flash security restrictions.
+   To avoid this limitation, running a web server is necessary.
+You can use Google App Engine's dev_appserver.py to run such a web server, and an app.yaml config file is included for this purpose.)
 You should get an initially empty czar instance to which you can make entries and edits.
 Make sure the data is being sent to the server -- try simultaneous viewing in two browser windows.

 5. Load up inspect.html in your browser.
 Enter the URL of your stateserver (the same one you put in your edited index.html).
 Look at the key/value